weefbellington/screenplay/README.md

 Screenplay selects animations to play based on the direction of navigation (forward/back) and the state of the Stage (incoming/outgoing).
 Animations can be specified through XML or code.

 **Component-oriented architecture:**
-Each Stage be augmented with Components, which are notified of lifecycle events.
+Each Stage can be augmented with Components, which are notified of lifecycle events.
 Components provide a modular way of attaching behavior to a Stage, encouraging code reuse and separation of concerns.

 **Separation of display and presentation:**
 You don't need to put any business logic in `View` subclasses in a Screenplay application.
 Screenplay's powerful component-oriented architecture makes it easy to separate view presentation from display.